jeffmcutter/cf_central_logging_rsyslog/README.md

 The playbook also configures logrotate with a default of 14 days which is the same as standard CloudForms logs.
 If the retention days are changed, the size of the disk should be sized accordingly.

+Note that the logrotate configuration assumes that the central log host is a CloudForms appliance.

 ## Usage

 * Review the ansible.cfg file and make updates if desired.